Aviation biofuel: Environmental impact

 Aviation fuel from wet waste-derived feedstock ("VFA-SAF") provides an additional environmental benefit.
 Wet waste consists of waste from landfills, sludge from wastewater treatment plants, agricultural waste, greases, and fats.
 Wet waste can be converted to volatile fatty acids (VFA's), which then can be catalytically upgraded to SAF.
 Wet waste is a low-cost and plentiful feedstock, with the potential to replace 20% of US fossil jet fuel.
 This lessens the need to grow crops specifically for fuel, which in itself is energy intensive and increases CO2 emissions throughout its life cycle.
 Wet waste feedstocks for SAF divert waste from landfills.
 Diversion has the potential to eliminate 17% of US methane emissions across all sectors.
 VFA-SAF's carbon footprint is 165% lower than fossil aviation fuel.
 This technology is in its infancy; although start-ups are working to make this a viable solution.
 Alder Renewables, BioVeritas, and ChainCraft are a few organizations committed to this.

 NASA has determined that 50% aviation biofuel mixture can cut particulate emissions caused by air traffic by 50–70%.
 Biofuels do not contain sulfur compounds and thus do not emit sulfur dioxide.
 While, it may be true that the burning of biofuels do not emit sulfur compounds, some forms of production, such as pyrolysis, can in fact produce sulfur compounds and other pollutants.
 Some potential pollutants that could be released are hydrogen sulfide and different nitrogen compounds like hydrogen cyanide, ammonia, and nitrogen dioxide.
-It is important to note that there are other forms of biofuel production that may not have the same emissions.
+There are other forms of biofuel production that may not have the same emissions.